Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The piece complex in high dimensions

 To see that $\pi$ is actually an isomorphism, observe that, within the submanifold $P_i$, the essential sphere $S_i$ is unique up to isotopy for the same reason as in Lemma~\ref{lem:conn-d-hole-cpx-high}.
 Also up to isotopy, there is a unique embedded arc connecting $S_i$ to the boundary $\partial^0 P_i$.
 Now, $P'_i$ is isotopic to the complement of a regular neighborhood (inside $P_i$) of the union of the arc, $S_i$, and $\partial^0 P_i$.
 Therefore, $P_i$ determines the ball and the handle.
 Finally, the tether is unique up to isotopy.
 Thus, the handle-tether-ball data describing $P_i$ is unique and $\pi$ is injective. \end{proof}

 Again, we stress that, in the high dimensional case, the tether in a handle-tether-ball system is uniquely determined (up to isotopy) by the handle and the ball: the ambient manifold and all pieces involved have trivial fundamental groups.
 Even more is true: in dimension 4 and higher, arcs do not form obstructions for the movement of other arcs: all braids are trivial.
-From this, the following description of the handle-tether-ball complex in the high-dimensional case is immediate. \begin{observation} Vertices in $\htb(W_g^b,A)$ can be uniquely described as pairs $(H,B)$ of vertices $H\in\mH(W_g^b)$ and $B\in\dball(W_g^b,A)$.
-In this description, a $k$-simplex in $\htb(W_g^b,A)$ is given by a set $\sigma=\{(H_0,B_0),\ldots,(H_k,B_k)\}$ of vertex pairs such that $\{H_0,\ldots,H_k\}$ is a $k$-simplex in the handle complex $\mH(W_g^b)$ and $\{B_0,\ldots,B_k\}$ is a $k$-simplex in the ball complex $\dball(W_g^b,A)$.
-In particular, there are simplicial projection maps
+Observe also that a ball $B \in \htb(W_g^b,A)$ may be realized as follows: first, we connect the $d$ boundary spheres of $W_g^b$ that $B$ cuts off by a collection of $d-1$ arcs so that the union of the arcs and the spheres is connected.
+Then, $B$ is isotopic to the boundary of a regular neighborhood of the union of the spheres and the arcs.
+From this, the following description of the handle-tether-ball complex in the high-dimensional case is immediate.